Society and Photography

 Photography indeed has a positive effect on all aspects of society.
 As a matter of fact, it helps to preserve the heritage and culture ideal for teaching the new generation.
 Additionally, it serves as a tool of proof of various theoretical principles.

 Photography could be an effective agent for change, but it isn’t always black and white.
-It is not always the effigy of a brutal dictator falling to the ground or a departure of troops from a warzone.
+It is not always the effigy of a brutal dictator falling to the ground or a departure of troops from a war zone.
 Oftentimes, change has presented itself as the acknowledgment of another way of living.
 It is the understanding of different minds, willing to take the facts, and put up with each other.

-We’re all different but still the same, and photograph enables us to grasp this significant fact about society and acknowledge each other.
+We’re all different but still the same, and photographs enable us to grasp this significant fact about society and acknowledge each other.
 Our tribulations and trials, along with the challenges that made us who we are today, are ever engraved into our consciousness, upholding the history of mankind through pictures that show our condition.
 Photography helps us understand what it entails to be human and what it could mean to possess humanity.